 Tomas Philipson, Ph.D.

 Philipson was born and raised in Sweden where he obtained his undergraduate degree in mathematics at Uppsala University.
 He received his MA and PhD in economics from the Wharton School and the University of Pennsylvania.
-He joined the University of Chicago as a postdoctoral fellow in 1989 and thereafter joined the faculty.
 He was a visiting faculty member at Yale University in the academic year 1994-95 and a visiting fellow at the World Bank in the winter of 2003.

 Philipson has served in several public sector positions.
 He served in the second Bush Administration as the senior economic advisor to the head of the Food and Drug Administration (FDA) during 2003-04 and subsequently as the senior economic advisor to the head of the Centers for Medicare and Medicaid Services (CMS) in 2004-05.
 He served as a senior health care advisor to Senator John McCain during his 2008 campaign for President of the United States.
 In December of 2010, he was appointed by the Speaker of the US House of Representatives to the Key Indicator Commission created by the recent health care reform.